 For a curve $X$ of genus $g\ge 2$ over $\Q$ (or any number field) the set of rational points $X(\Q)$ is finite, by a theorem of Faltings.
-At present no algorithm is known that explicitly computes a provably complete list of the points in $X(\Q)$, but one can conduct a search among points of bounded height to obtain a partial (and possibly, but not always proved to be, complete) list of known points.
+At present no algorithm is known that explicitly computes a provably complete list of the points in $X(\Q)$, but one can conduct a search among points of bounded height to obtain a list of known rational points.

 Rational points on hyperelliptic curves are written in projective coordinates with respect to the weighted homogeneous equation $y^2+h(x,z)y=f(x,z)$ of degree $2g+2$ that is a smooth projective model for the curve $X$, where $y$ has weight $g+1$, while $x$ and $z$ both have weight 1.
 This homogeneous equation is uniquely determined by the affine equation $y^2+h(x)y=f(x)$ listed as the minimal equation for the curve.

 - Review status: reviewed

 - Last edited by Kiran S. Kedlaya on 2019-09-05 19:15:51